Grand Lake, Colorado: Fred N. Selak, ″The Hermit of Grand Lake″

-East Troublesome Fire

 On October 14, 2020, the East Troublesome Fire ignited north of Parshall.
 The wildfire rapidly spread eastward toward Grand Lake and into Rocky Mountain National Park.
 As many as 794 firefighters fought the wildfire as it consumed 193,812 acre of forest and rangeland to become the second most extensive Colorado wildfire in recorded history.
 Thousands were evacuated, more than 300 homes were destroyed, and two residents were killed.
 The wildfire became the most expensive in Colorado history with insured losses alone of $543 million.

 Geography

+A double rainbow over the town.

 Grand Lake is located in northeastern Grand County.
 U.S. Route 34 (Trail Ridge Road) runs through the western side of the town, entering Rocky Mountain National Park just north of town and leading 45 mi across the mountains to Estes Park.
 To the southwest, US 34 leads 15 mi to Granby.

 At the 2020 United States census, the town had a total area of 2.679 km2 including 0.007 km2 of water.